 Lots of coughs get worse at night.
 When your child has a cold, the mucus from the nose and sinuses can drain down the throat and trigger a cough during sleep.
 This is only a problem if the cough won't let your child sleep.

 Asthma also can trigger nighttime coughs because the airways tend to be more sensitive and irritable at night.

 Cold air or activity can make coughs worse during the daytime.
 Try to make sure that nothing in your house — like air freshener, pets, or smoke (especially tobacco smoke) — is making your child cough.

-Kids often cough so much that it triggers their gag reflex, making them vomit.
-Also, a child who has a cough with a cold or an asthma flare-up might throw up if lots of mucus drains into the stomach and causes nausea.
+Kids often cough so much that it triggers their gag reflex, making them throw up.
+Also, a child who has a cough with a cold or an asthma flare-up might vomit if lots of mucus drains into the stomach and causes nausea.
 Usually, this is not cause for alarm unless the vomiting doesn't stop.

 Most childhood coughs are nothing to be worried about.
-However, call your doctor if your child:
+However, call the doctor if your child:

 One of the best ways to diagnose a cough is by listening.
 Knowing what the cough sounds like will help your doctor decide how to treat your child.
 The treatment for different types of coughs can vary, based on the cause.

 Because most coughs are caused by viruses, doctors usually do not give antibiotics for a cough.
 A cough caused by a virus just needs to run its course.
 A viral infection can last for as long as 2 weeks.

 Unless a cough won't let your child sleep, cough medicines are not needed.
 They might help a child stop coughing, but do not treat the cause of the cough.
 If you do choose to use an over-the-counter (OTC) cough medicine, call the doctor to be sure of the correct dose and to make sure it's safe for your child.